SimonNoe/myotube-analyzer-app/Manual.md

 **Output:** an Excel file with nuclei coordinates on the first page and nuclei counts on the second page, named after the blue channel image with suffix '_output'.

 ### 5. Nuclei clustering
+This function uses the nuclei coordinates determined in the previous function to find nuclei clusters based on 3 parameters: number of neighbours, distance between nuclei and nucleus diameter.

+After clicking the 'Nuclei clustering' button, the user is prompted to enter the nucleus diameter, and the maximal edge-to-edge distance between nuclei.
+Larger values will yield more and larger clusters.
+The program will then run the clustering algorithm with the parameters specified, calculate the trend line through each cluster and show a plot of all  clusters.
+Nuclei that do not belong to a cluster are red and marked as '-1'.
+All clusters have a positive number.
+Before saving, make sure to move the legend out of the figure.
+An image of the plot and legend is saved in the state it was in when telling the program to save.

+**Output:** cluster stats on the 2nd page of the output excel file, cluster/trendline properties on the 3rd.
+A PNG image of the cluster plot, named after the blue channel image with suffix '_clusters'.

 ### 6. Branching points and diameter measurements

 ## Outputs